alexey-alanreys/jinn-docs/docs/guides/development.md

             self.order_ids['limit_ids'].append(order_id)
 ```

-See [Exchange Clients Reference](../references/exchange_clients.md) for a detailed overview of available methods and usage examples for `client`.
+See [Exchange Clients](../references/exchange_clients.md) for a detailed overview of available methods and usage examples for `self.client`.

 ---